withastro/astro/packages/integrations/tailwind/README.md

 You can now [import your own `base.css` as a local stylesheet](https://docs.astro.build/en/guides/styling/#import-a-local-stylesheet).

-If you are using Vue, Svelte, or another component integration with Astro, `@apply` directives used in component `<style>`s may generate errors about your custom Tailwind class not existing and cause your builds to fail.
-[Instead of using `@layer` directives in a a global stylesheet](https://tailwindcss.com/docs/functions-and-directives#using-apply-with-per-component-css), define your custom styles by adding a plugin to your Tailwind config:
+When using the `@apply` directive in an Astro, Vue, Svelte, or another component integration's `<style>` tag, it may generate errors about your custom Tailwind class not existing and cause your builds to fail.
+Using nested classes like `dark:text-pink` would also not work in scoped `<style>`.

+Instead, you should stick to inline classes as much as possible, or define your custom styles by adding a plugin to your Tailwind config (avoid using the [`@layer` directive](https://tailwindcss.com/docs/functions-and-directives#using-apply-with-per-component-css)):

 ```js
 // tailwind.config.cjs